taosdata/TDengine/documentation20/en/08.connector/docs.md

 ### Example

-[node-example.js](https://github.com/taosdata/TDengine/blob/master/examples/nodejs/node-example.js) provides a code example that uses the NodeJS connector to create a table, insert weather data, and query the inserted data.
+[node-example.js](https://github.com/taosdata/TDengine/blob/master/examples/nodejs/node-example.js) provides a code example that uses the Node.js connector to create a table, insert weather data, and query the inserted data.

-[node-example-raw.js](https://github.com/taosdata/TDengine/blob/master/examples/nodejs/node-example-raw.js) is also a code example that uses the NodeJS connector to create a table, insert weather data, and query the inserted data, but unlike the above, this example only uses cursor.
+[node-example-raw.js](https://github.com/taosdata/TDengine/blob/master/examples/nodejs/node-example-raw.js) is also a code example that uses the Node.js connector to create a table, insert weather data, and query the inserted data, but unlike the above, this example only uses cursor.